Century-lu/GMG-Net/Readme.md

 ## Dataset Preparation

-Please organize datasets following the default paths in `data/options.py`.
+Please organize the dataset according to the following path.
 Dataset download can refer to [Datasets](https://github.com/Fediory/HVI-CIDNet).

 <details>